-On July 10, 2019, the Group purchased Philippine Peso-denominated, fixed rate bonds amounting to \$\frac{1}{2}463.75\$ million.
+On July 10, 2019, the Group purchased Philippine Peso-denominated, fixed rate bonds amounting to \$\textstyle{2}\)463.75 million.
 The bonds have a maturity of eighteen (18) months from issue date and interest rate of 5.70% per annum.
 The bonds are rated "AAA" by Philippine Rating Services Corporation.
 Investment in bonds is classified and measured as financial assets at amortized cost since the bonds are held to collect contractual cash flows representing solely payments of principal and interest.
+Investment in bonds matured in January 2021.

-In 2020 and 2019, interest income from investment in bonds amounted to ₱25.85 million and ₱12.74 million, respectively (see Note 25).
+In 2021, 2020, and 2019 interest income from investment in bonds amounted to nil, ₱25.85 million and ₱12.74 million, respectively (see Note 25).